Faculty Directory

 Profile

-Leah Gordon, DNP, RN, CNP, FNP-C, is the Associate Dean for Inclusive Excellence, Diversity, and Belonging as well as an Associate Professor of the Practice.
+Leah Gordon, D.N.P., RN, CNP, FNP-C, is associate dean for Inclusive Excellence, Diversity, and Belonging as well as an asociate professor of the practice.

-Leah received her Associate’s degree in nursing from Massachusetts Bay Community College in 2003.
-She went on to pursue her Bachelor’s, Master of Science and Family Nurse Practitioner degrees in nursing from Regis College.
-In 2017, she earned her Doctor of Nursing Practice (Nursing Education Track), also from Regis College, with a focus on culturally competent and attentive nursing education.
+Dr. Gordon received an associate’s degree in nursing from Massachusetts Bay Community College in 2003.
+She went on to pursue her bachelor’s, master of science and family nurse practitioner degrees in nursing from Regis College.
+In 2017, she earned a doctor of nursing practice degree (nursing education track), also from Regis College, with a focus on culturally competent and attentive nursing education.

-Leah’s career in nursing academia includes serving as adjunct faculty at various Boston area schools of nursing, at Simmons University as a mentor to diverse nursing students in the Dotson Scholars Program, and an Academic Advisor to nursing students at the MGH Institute of Health Professions.
-In February 2019, Leah served in the role of the Assistant Director of Multicultural Programming and Inclusion at the MGH Institute of Health Profession.
-In January 2020, Leah served as the track coordinator for the UMass Boston Family Nurse Practitioner program.
-From June 2021 to just prior to arriving at CSON Leah served as the Diversity Director for Nursing and Patient Care Services at MGH.
+Dr. Gordon’s career in nursing academia includes serving as adjunct faculty at various Boston area schools of nursing, at Simmons University as a mentor to diverse nursing students in the Dotson Scholars Program, and an Academic Advisor to nursing students at the MGH Institute of Health Professions.
+She served as assistant director of Multicultural Programming and Inclusion at the MGH Institute of Health Profession, as track coordinator for the UMass Boston Family Nurse Practitioner program, and diversity director for Nursing and Patient Care Services at MGH.

 Selected Appointments & Awards